M-Nabhan-Kashif/crustydb-labs-cs347-fall24/README.md

 Please see the [handout instructions](docs/lab2-heapfile.md) for more information.

-## Lab 3 - Query Operator Milestone
+## Lab 3 - Query Operators
-Complete the implementation of the query operators in the `src/queryexe/src/opiterator` crate.
-The files that you need to modify are:

-- `src/queryexe/src/opiterator/nested_loop_join.rs`
-- `src/queryexe/src/opiterator/hash_join.rs`
-- `src/queryexe/src/opiterator/aggregate.rs`
+Check the [handout instructions](docs/lab3-operators.md) for more information.

+## Bonus Lab - Sort Merge Join
-Please see your handout instructions for more information.
+Check the [handout instructions](docs/bonus-lab-sort-merge-join.md) for more information.

 ## Running and Testing CrustyDB End-to-End